Causal Inference with Corrupted Data: Measurement Error, Missing Values, Discretization, and Differential Privacy: Simulation and application

-Consider the following simulation design adapted from \cite{agarwal2020principal,singh2020kernel}, with fixed $(n,p,r)$.
-We focus on average treatment effect with corrupted covariates (Example~\ref{ex:ATE}).
-A single observation consists of the triple $(Y_i,D_i,Z_{i,\cdot})$ for outcome, treatment, and corrupted covariates where $Y\in\R$, $D_i\in\{0,1\}$, and $Z_{i,\cdot}\in\R^{p}$.
-A single observation is generated is as follows.
+\textbf{Simulation design}.
+We focus on average treatment effect (ATE) with corrupted covariates (Example~\ref{ex:ATE}).
+A single observation is a triple $(Y_i,D_i,Z_{i,\cdot})$ for outcome, treatment, and corrupted covariates where $Y\in\R$, $D_i\in\{0,1\}$, and $Z_{i,\cdot}\in\R^{p}$ are generated as follows.